Sleeper (1973 film): Production

 Much of the film was shot in and around Denver, Colorado.
 The outdoor shots of the hospital were filmed at the Mesa Laboratory of the National Center for Atmospheric Research in Boulder, Colorado.
 There is a brief shot of the main building of the Denver Botanic Gardens and of the concrete lamp posts.
 Other scenes were filmed in Los Angeles, Monterey and at the Culver City Studios.

 The Sculptured House, designed by architect Charles Deaton, is a private home located on Genesee Mountain near Genesee Park, west of Denver.
 The Mile Hi Church of Religious Science in Lakewood, Colorado, was turned into a futuristic McDonald's, featuring a sign counting the number sold: 795 followed by 51 zeroes.

 Author Christopher Turner has suggested that the orgasmatron, the electromechanical device that Monroe encounters, was a parody of Wilhelm Reich's orgone accumulator.

 Science fiction author Ben Bova was an uncredited science advisor to the film.

 Reception

 Sleeper opened at the Coronet and Little Carnegie theatres in New York City on December 17, 1973.
 It received positive reviews.
 On Rotten Tomatoes the film has a 100% approval rating based on 39 reviews, with an average rating of 8/10.
-The site's critical consensus reads, "In Sleeper, Woody Allen's madcap futurist comedy, practically each joke and one-liner hits it[sic] target."
+The site's critical consensus reads, "In Sleeper, Woody Allen's madcap futurist comedy, practically each joke and one-liner hits its target."